 I do not offer test prep for standardized tests such as

-My fee for the fall semester is $70/hour.
+My fee for the spring semester is $80/hour.
 I do not offer any discounts.

 Each session is two hours long.